osg-htc/osg-htc.github.io/campus-cyberinfrastructure.md

 <h1>Campus Cyberinfrastructure (CC*) Award Recipients Power the Open Science Grid</h1>

 CC* award recipients provide a termendous value to the Open Science Grid.
-In 2020 campuses with a CC* award contributed over 292 millon core hours.
-This contribution supported over 186 science research projects, ranging from COVID-19 research to INSERT SOMETHING to INSERT SOMETHING.
+In 2020 campuses with a CC* award contributed over https://gracc.opensciencegrid.org/d/000000074/gracc-home 292 millon core hours in the support of research.
+This contribution supported over 186 science research projects.These projects encompassed
+COVID-19 research to
+virtual screensing for pain relief compounds to l ight production in heavy-ion collisions genomic tools to understand the evolutionary process of marine invasion Network Resource Abstraction and Optimization for Large-Scale Scientific Workflow

 The National Science (NSF) Foundation supports Open Science Grid 2021The National Science Foundation funds the Campus Cyberinfrastructure (CC*) program (NSF 21-528).
 (Link to https://www.nsf.gov/funding/pgm_summ.jsp?pims_id=504748)